openbibleinfo/Bible-Reference-Formatter/README.md

 ## System Requirements

 The `es6/` files require an ES6-capable Node.js.
-I test it on 6.3.0.
+I developed it on 6.3.0.

 The `js/` files require any modern browser or IE10 or higher.
 They use ES5 syntax.